A Pomeranzian Growth Theory of the Great Divergence: Properties of the Model

 \subsection{Malthusian state}

-I first analyze the equilibrium in which the economy is in the Malthusian state, where manufacturing productivity is constant at $A_{mt} = A_{m}$.
+First, I analyze the equilibrium in which the economy is in the Malthusian state, where manufacturing productivity is constant at $A_{mt} = A_{m}$.
 I further restrict the case wherein households can raise children and $n_t > 0$.
-The condition for this case is
+The conditions for this case are as follows: